 How To Get To Amed Beach

 Visitors can use shuttle buses by Perama Tour Company to get to Amed.
 They offer a shuttle service from Kuta and Ubud.
-The ticket is reasonable at IDR 175k for a one-way trip.
+The ticket is reasonable at Rp175.000 for a one-way trip.
 Get the ticket at Perama Tour has offices throughout Bali, in Amed included.
 Tourists can also book a ticket online on their website.

-The route is as follow: Ngurah Rai Bypass Road – Ida Bagus Mantra Road – Padang Bai Road – turn left at Bugbug Street to Bungaya Street – continue to follow the road northward until Amed.
+The route is as follows: Ngurah Rai Bypass Road – Ida Bagus Mantra Road – Padang Bai Road – turn left at Bugbug Street to Bungaya Street – continue to follow the road northward until Amed.
 The whole journey takes about 2 hours from Denpasar to Amed.